 - See Lazar v.
 Superior Court (1996) 12 Cal.
 4th 631.

-- Labor Code 1102.5 LC -- Employer or person acting on behalf of employer; prohibition of disclosure of information by employee to government or law enforcement agency; suspected violation or noncompliance to federal or state law; retaliation; civil penalties [law against wrongful termination of whistleblowers].
+- Labor Code 1102.5 LC -- Employer or person acting on behalf of employer; prohibition of disclosure of information by employee to government or law enforcement agency; suspected violation or noncompliance to federal or state law; retaliation; civil penalties.

 - 18 United States Code ("U.S.C.")
 1514A -- Sarbanes-Oxley whistleblower protections.